ecohen1125/Project04-Platformer/README.md

 Added a pause menu when the escape key is pressed

-Created a main menu, and a win screen and lose screen
+Created a main menu, and win screen, and lose screen

 Added a zone under the map that resets the player if they fall off the level